 Braemar Charitable Trust's support to further health aims at Waikato

-Students studying health at the University of Waikato will be able to apply for several new scholarships from 2021, thanks to significant support from Braemar Charitable Trust.
+Students studying health at the University of Waikato will be able to apply for several scholarships, thanks to significant support from Braemar Charitable Trust.

 Braemar Charitable Trust is a Waikato-based and focused charitable trust and owner of Braemar Hospital in Hamilton – one of New Zealand’s leading private surgical hospitals.
 Its vision is to improve health outcomes in the Waikato region, with a particular focus on reducing inequalities and improving access to health services.